AlfaZeroh1/AlfaZeroh1/README.md

 - 👋 Hi, I’m @AlfaZeroh1
-- 👀 I’m interested in Artificial Intelligence
+- 👀 I’m interested in Tech.
-- 🌱 I’m currently learning Machine Learning
+- 🌱 I’m currently learning Web Development and Solidity
 - 💞️ I’m looking to collaborate on any Software Development Project
 - 📫 How to reach me timcatech@gmail.com